-The year 2008 was an outstanding year for the promotion of Kapralova's music, and we marked our tenth anniversary with a number of important initiatives in various stages of development.
-Among those successfully completed in 2008 was a new recording dedicated to the composer, featuring a near complete edition of her piano and violin works, with seven out of eight works in a premiere recording.
-This remarkable project, initiated and financially supported by the Society, was made possible thanks to our partnership with Koch Records (New York) and the efforts of Koch's producer Susan DelGiorno and artists Virginia Eskin and Stephanie Chase.
-The release was awaited with much anticipation and received an enthusiastic welcome and well-deserved critical acclaim, as attested to by just a few quotes: "Kapralova's music displays a remarkable mastery of form and harmony, and radiates youthful spontaneity, lyrical tenderness, and passionate intensity" (Strings Magazine); "The piano and violin-and-piano music here is richly melodic, highly chromatic, and bursting with invention" (American Record Guide); "If you are looking for highly sophisticated piano music rich in texture, clarity and depth, look no further" (About.com); "This recording is an important milestone in Kaprálová's discography and testifies to the memory of a brilliant mid-twentieth century composer" (Amazon.com); "Kaprálová was one of the major female composers in history, despite her short time on earth; this Koch disc does her music considerable justice and serves as a strong introduction to Kaprálová's music" (Allmusic.com); "I have no doubt that this release will not only please Kapralova's enthusiasts but also add many others to her following" (Czech Music Quarterly); "Add this to your select discography of a composer whose early death deprived Czechoslovakia of a burgeoning talent" (MusicWeb.uk).
+The year 2008 was an outstanding year for Kapralova's music, and we marked our tenth anniversary with a number of important initiatives in various stages of development.
+Among those successfully completed in 2008 was a new recording dedicated to the composer, featuring a near complete list of her piano and and piano and violin works, with seven out of eight works in a premiere recording.
+The project, initiated and financially assisted by the Society, was made possible thanks to our partnership with Koch International Classics (New York) and the efforts of their producer Susan DelGiorno and artists Virginia Eskin and Stephanie Chase.
+The release was awaited with much anticipation and received an enthusiastic welcome and well-deserved critical acclaim, as attested to by just a few quotes: "Kapralova's music displays a remarkable mastery of form and harmony, and radiates youthful spontaneity, lyrical tenderness, and passionate intensity" (Strings Magazine); "The piano and violin-and-piano music here is richly melodic, highly chromatic, and bursting with invention" (American Record Guide); "If you are looking for highly sophisticated piano music rich in texture, clarity and depth, look no further" (About.com); "This recording is an important milestone in Kaprálová's discography and testifies to the memory of a brilliant mid-twentieth century composer" (Amazon.com); "Kapralova was one of the major female composers in history, despite her short time on earth; this Koch disc does her music considerable justice and serves as a strong introduction to Kapralova's music" (Allmusic.com); "I have no doubt that this release will not only please Kapralova's enthusiasts but also add many others to her following" (Czech Music Quarterly); "Add this to your select discography of a composer whose early death deprived Czechoslovakia of a burgeoning talent" (MusicWeb.uk).

 The Koch Records disc was not the only recording featuring Kapralova's music released last year, however.
-Two more releases followed in the fall and before the end of the year: Albany Records' Feminissimo, featuring violin and piano music by Kapralova and eight other women composers (the disc featured Kapralova's Elegy of 1939, brilliantly performed by Laura Kobayashi and Susan Gray); and Centaur Records' Women of Firsts, featuring art songs by "first important Twentieth Century women composers from the Czech Republic, Poland, United States, and France: Kapralova, Bacewicz, Beach and Boulanger."
-The latter disc featured the composer's best known song cycle Forever, op.
-12, in a premiere recording with a male voice and in fine performances by Daniel Weeks and Naomi Oliphant.
-While the Society assisted both projects, it financially supported the latter.
+Two more releases followed in the fall and before the end of the year: Albany Records' Feminissimo disc featuring violin and piano music by Kapralova (Elegy) and eight other women composers, performed by Laura Kobayashi and Susan Gray; and Centaur Records' Women of Firsts, featuring art songs by "first important twentieth-century women composers from the Czech Republic, Poland, United States, and France: Kapralova, Bacewicz, Beach and Boulanger."
+The latter disc featured the composer's best known song cycle Forever in a premiere recording with a male voice and in fine performances by Daniel Weeks and Naomi Oliphant.
+Both projects were assisted by the Society, the latter also financially.

-Last year, we made progress on the preparation of a complete edition of Kapralova's works for violin and piano, an initiative undertaken in partnership with Timothy Cheek and Stephen Shipps, of the University of Michigan School of Music, and Amos Editio.
-The much anticipated edition, that was originally intended to coincide with the release of Kapralova's violin works by Koch Records, will be available from the publisher and his distributor (Harrassowitz) in spring 2009.
-It should be also noted that one of Kapralova's piano pieces, her Ostinato Fox, was published last year by Self-Print Music, an online sheet music publisher based in Brno, Czech Republic.
+Last year, we made progress on the preparation of a complete edition of Kapralova's works for violin and piano, an initiative undertaken in partnership with Amos Editio and editors Timothy Cheek and Stephen Shipps from the University of Michigan School of Music.
+The much anticipated edition, originally intended to coincide with the release of Kapralova's violin works by Koch Records, will be available from the publisher and his distributor (Harrassowitz) in spring 2009.
+It should be also noted that one of Kapralova's piano pieces, Ostinato Fox, was published last year by Self-Print Music, an online sheet music publisher based in Brno, Czech Republic.

 In 2008, Kapralova's music also received a record number of reviews in music journals, magazines, newspapers, and online platforms.
-The majority of them concerned the Koch Records release and included American Record Guide (a review by Jack Sullivan), Fanfare Magazine (Paul A. Snook) Strings Magazine (Edith Eisler), The IAWM Journal (Veroslav Nemec), Czech Music Quarterly (Veroslav Nemec), Opus Musicum (Jindra Bartova), Muzyka21 (Marcin Zglinski), Nuova e Nostra (Marco del Vaglio), OPZIJ (Patricia Werner Leanse), Harmonie (Veroslav Nemec), Agire (Marco del Vaglio), The Dvorak Society Newsletter (Gregory Terian), Classical Voice of North Carolina (Ted McIrvine), Rochester Democrat and Chronicle (Anna Reguero), Classical Voice of New England (Paul Orgel), Guide di Dada (Marco del Vaglio), MusicWeb (reviews by Rob Barnett and Jonathan Woolf), All Music Guide (Dave Lewis), Sequenza21 (Jay Batzner), About.com (Aaron Green), and Amazon.com (anonymous).
-There were also several concert reviews, including Paul E. Robinson's review of the Salon Concerts' presentation of Kapralova's Elegy, written for The Art of the Conductor, and Cezary Owerkowicz' review of a Kuwait premiere of Kapralova's string quartet, written for The Arab Times.
+The majority of them concerned the Koch Records release and included American Record Guide (a review by Jack Sullivan), Fanfare Magazine (Paul A. Snook) Strings Magazine (Edith Eisler), The IAWM Journal, Harmonie, and Czech Music Quarterly (reviews by Veroslav Nemec), Opus Musicum (Jindra Bartova), Muzyka21 (Marcin Zglinski), Nuova e Nostra, Agire, and Guide di Dada (reviews by Marco del Vaglio), OPZIJ (Patricia Werner Leanse), The Dvorak Society Newsletter (Gregory Terian), Classical Voice of North Carolina (Ted McIrvine), Rochester Democrat and Chronicle (Anna Reguero), Classical Voice of New England (Paul Orgel), MusicWeb (reviews by Rob Barnett and Jonathan Woolf), All Music Guide (Dave Lewis), Sequenza21 (Jay Batzner), About.com (Aaron Green), and amazon.com (anonymous).
+There were also several concert reviews, including Paul E. Robinson's review of Salon Concerts' presentation of Kapralova's Elegy, written for The Art of the Conductor, and Cezary Owerkowicz' review of a Kuwait premiere of Kapralova's string quartet, written for The Arab Times.

-In 2008 we continued to make available online our journal of women in music, The Kapralova Society Journal, and published its sixth volume.
+In 2008 we continued to make available our free-access journal of women in music, Kapralova Society Journal, and published its sixth volume.
 The spring issue of the journal featured an article by Dr. Katerina Mayrova (Czech Museum of Music) "Letters to Kapralova and Other Correspondence of Bohuslav Martinu," and a text by Dr. Greggory Cannady (Mt Olive College) "American Women Composers of Choral Music: An Introduction."
-The fall issue published part I of the two-part article "Contemporary American Women Composers and Their Choral Music" by Dr. Jennifer Kelly (Lafayette), and a text on experimental music "Intermedia: Redefining American Music at the Turn of the Third Millennium," written by an independent artist Sabrina Pena Young.
-Among more substantial articles on Kapralova published last year in other periodicals was Karla Hartl's article "The Voice of an Artist: The Life and Music of Vitezslava Kapralova," written for Czech Music Quarterly.
+The fall issue published part I of the two-part article "Contemporary American Women Composers and Their Choral Music" by Dr. Jennifer Kelly (Lafayette), and a text on experimental music "Intermedia: Redefining American Music at the Turn of the Third Millennium," written by Sabrina Pena Young.
+Among the more substantial articles published last year in other periodicals was Karla Hartl's article "The Voice of an Artist: The Life and Music of Vitezslava Kapralova," written for Czech Music Quarterly.

 women in music